-Because of the great importance of trade tax for the municipalities' finances and the clear assignment of responsibility to the municipalities for collection, the results of the survey of the 20 municipalities listed above suggest that every single municipality has established appropriate processes and controls for ensuring that the payment flows generated by trade tax are correct.
-Furthermore, all processes for collecting taxes are subject to the control processes associated with the budget legislation of the local territorial authority and the process-independent audit offices represented in Section 3.2.5.3.
+Because of the great importance of trade tax for the municipalities' finances and the clear assignment of responsibility to the municipalities for collection, the results of the survey of the 20 municipalities listed above for the previous reporting year suggest that every single municipality has established appropriate processes and controls for ensuring that the payment flows generated by trade tax are correct.
+The changes in the 20 municipalities with the highest trade tax revenue in the reporting year compared to the previous year are due to a company participating in D-EITI.
+Considering our plausibility check based on the published annual financial statements of the participating company, these changes are due to the change in the assessment basis for trade tax.
+In the opinion of the IA, the results of the survey of the 20 municipalities from the previous year remain valid despite these changes.

+Furthermore, all processes for collecting taxes are subject to the control processes associated with the budget legislation of the local territorial authority and the process-independent audit offices represented in section 3.2.5.3.